rachaelfinch/rachaelfinch.GitHub.io/index.md

 ---
 #### [Marketing Project](https://www.linkedin.com/pulse/analyzing-ifood-sales-excel-rachael-finch-lcioe/?trackingId=msuWMUpeTXGAJeUSjRKD9w%3D%3D)
 [<img src="images/Viz iFood Data.png?raw=true"/>](https://www.linkedin.com/pulse/analyzing-ifood-sales-excel-rachael-finch-lcioe/?trackingId=msuWMUpeTXGAJeUSjRKD9w%3D%3D)
-A deep dive into marketing behavioral data from iFood utilizing Excel.
+A deep dive into marketing behavioral data from iFood (Brazilian DoorDash) utilizing Excel.
+This project entailed looking at the success of various marketing campagins and getting to know the customer base and their buying habits.

 ---
 #### [Education Project](https://www.linkedin.com/pulse/using-tableau-analyze-educational-data-rachael-finch-1dxke/)
 [<img src="images/Tab CF Ed.jpg?raw=true"/>](https://www.linkedin.com/pulse/using-tableau-analyze-educational-data-rachael-finch-1dxke/?trackingId=uAeyuBenQu%2BSZ7Jrvu0cug%3D%3D)
 In this case study, I was prompted to analyze education data from the state of Massachusetts.
-The main focuses were:
-Determine the schools that have the lowest rates of graduation and those that are excelling and the differences in the schools.
-Establish if class size impacts the likelihood students will go on to pursue a college degree.
-Address fourth-grade Math proficiency levels and determine which districts lead the state in scores.
+My main objectives included: Determine the schools that have the lowest rates of graduation and those that are excelling,establish if class size impacts the likelihood students will go on to pursue a college degree, and address fourth-grade Math proficiency levels and determine which districts lead the state in scores.

 ---